joyeelam/curriculum-nextagram-template/notes-and-comments.md

 10. Dashboard on user profiles - total donations, no. of posts, (to add followers count as well)
 11. Mailgun integrated to send both thank you email (sender) and notification email (creator) when new donation is recorded
 12. Users can follow/unfollow public users with button that toggles between follow/unfollow
+13. Users can request to follow private users
+14. Private users can choose to accept/reject follower requests

 Features to add:
 - In-app notifications ?
 - https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xxii-background-jobs
-- Allow users to request to follow private users, allow private users to accept/reject request
-- Allow users to delete followers
 - Show list of followers/following on user dashboard

 ---- to fix ----